 How much does a website cost?

-The first question that affects pricing is “what are you trying to accomplish with your website?”
+The question that affects pricing the most is, “what are you trying to accomplish with your website?”
 Typically there are three objectives for a business website with each coming in at a different price point.

-The first type of site supports your other activities like networking, referrals, signs, vehicle wraps, etc. This type of site is perfect for someone interested in your company.
-They can go to your website and find out information about your business and make sure you are credible.
-The crucial sections for this type of site are Home page, about us, services offered, the area served, testimonials and contact us.
+The first type of site supports your other activities like networking, referrals, signs, vehicle wraps, etc. A Basic Informational Website is perfect for someone interested in your company.
+For example, they can go to your website and find information about your business and make sure you are credible.
+The crucial sections for this type of site are the home page, about us, services offered, the area served, testimonials, and contact us.

-The next level of website is a lead generating website.
+Next is the Lead Generating Website.
 These sites are designed to rank well in search engines and convert people actively looking for your product or service.
-This site needs to list all the services that you offer and all the locations you offer them.
+This site needs to list all the services that you offer and all the locations where you offer them.

-Additionally, an extensive keyword list needed which can be several hundred words long.
-Content can then be created that is relevant to each of those keywords or phrases.
-Social communities should also be created and engaging content posted on each of the social properties.
-This site usually has a minimum of 50 pages and over time can have thousands of pages.
-Blogs videos, and infographics going up a minimum of 3 times a week.
+Additionally, an extensive keyword list is needed, which can be several hundred words long.
+Content is created that is relevant to each of those keywords or phrases.
+Social communities should also be created and engaging content posted on each of the social platforms.
+This site usually has a minimum of 50 pages and over time, can have thousands of pages.
+You should add blogs, videos, and infographics a minimum of 3 times a week.

 The third type of website is a full-blown inbound marketing site.
-This site is similar to the lead generating site but it includes marketing automation.
-Marketing automation allows you to create automated processes that turns complete stranger into raving fans.
-Lead nurturing is baked in and workflows are designed to move prospects through you funnel.
-Marketing software like Hubspot Marketo or Sharpspring is used to make this work.
+This site is similar to the lead generating site but includes marketing automation.
+Marketing automation allows you to create automated processes that turn strangers into raving fans.
+Lead nurturing is baked in, and workflows are designed to move prospects through your funnel.
+Marketing software like Hubspot, Marketo, or Sharpspring is used to make this work.

 The cost of an Inbound site is $15,000 to $30,000 or a monthly retainer of $3,500 to $7,000.